amit159357/The-Return-Journey/README.md

   - Navigate through paginated item lists with forward and backward controls.
   - Automatically adjusts visibility based on the search input.

+- **Testing:**
+  - Test cases are written to evaluate the web service.

 - **Dynamic Routing:**
   - Utilize dynamic routing to view detailed pages for individual items.